OpenJS Node.js Application Developer

 - a temporary empty constructor function.

-.- or
+Object.create.- or

-from node core. - Object.setPrototypeOf(Dog.prototype, Wolf.Prototype);
+utils.inheritfrom node core. - Object.setPrototypeOf(Dog.prototype, Wolf.Prototype);

-function Wolf(name) { this.name = name; } Wolf.prototype.howl = function() { console.log(this.name + ': awoooo'); } function Dog(name) { Wolf.call(this, name + ' the dog'); } function inherit(proto) { function ChainLink() {}; ChainLink.prototype = proto; return new ChainLink(); } Dog.prototype = inherit(Wolf.prototype); Dog.prototype = Object.create(Wolf.prototype); require('utils');.inherit(Dog, Wolf); Object.setPrototypeOf(Dog.prototype, Wolf.prototype); Dog.prototype.woof = function() { console.log(this.name + ': woof'); } const rufus = new Dog('Rufus'); rufus.woof(); rufus.howl(); console.log(Object.getPrototypeOf(rufus) === Dog.prototype)); console.log(Object.getPrototypeOf(Dog.prototype) === Wolf.prototype));
+function Wolf(name) { this.name = name; } Wolf.prototype.howl = function() { console.log(this.name + ': awoooo'); } function Dog(name) { Wolf.call(this, name + ' the dog'); } function inherit(proto) { function ChainLink() {}; ChainLink.prototype = proto; return new ChainLink(); } Dog.prototype = inherit(Wolf.prototype); Dog.prototype = Object.create(Wolf.prototype); require('utils');.inherit(Dog, Wolf); Object.setPrototypeOf(Dog.prototype, Wolf.prototype); Dog.prototype.woof = function() { console.log(this.name + ': woof'); } const rufus = new Dog('Rufus'); rufus.woof(); rufus.howl(); console.log(Object.getPrototypeOf(rufus) === Dog.prototype)); console.log(Object.getPrototypeOf(Dog.prototype) === Wolf.prototype));- Objects with a specific prototype can be achieved with the

 Prototypal Inheritance (Class-syntax Constructors)